robeio/robe/README.md

 A brand new robe for dropwizard.

-Robe,supported by Atlassian,Intellij and tested on BrowserStack
+Robe,supported by Atlassian,Intellij and tested on BrowserStack.